clkelley/Team-7/README.md

 ## Project Synopsis

-Cork is an app that works with you to find your new favorite wines.
-Cork allows you to simply take a picture of the wines you already like, and from those, suggests new wines for you to try; saving you the time and money of trying hundreds of wines.
+Cork is an app that helps you find friends wherever you are.
+Cork uses your interests to help you find like-minded people around you and organizes events you will all enjoy together.

 Member | Skills | Personal Traits | Desired Growth | Weaknesses
  --- | --- | --- | --- | ---